BestTimesToVisit.com Logo

 These are shared taxis, essentially pickup trucks modified to carry passengers.
 They follow set routes, especially around Phuket Town and Patong.
 Flag one down on the street or wait at designated stops.

-Motorbike Taxis (Motorcycle Taxis)
+Taxis (Metered Taxis)

 Similar Destinations